andivis/articles/README.md

 1. Open a terminal window.
 Cd to the directory containing `articles.py`.
 It's where you cloned the repository before.
 2. Optionally, edit the `options.ini` file to your liking
 3. Edit `input_search_terms.txt` to contain your desired search terms.
 Each line is a search term.
-3. Run `python articles.py -w input_websites.txt -s input_search_terms.txt`
+4. Run `python articles.py -w input_websites.txt -s input_search_terms.txt -d ~/Desktop/WebSearch_010820`.
+The `-d` argument allows you to resume a partially completed run of this app.
-4. Depending on your system you may need run `python3` instead of `python`.
+5. Depending on your system you may need run `python3` instead of `python`.

 ## Options

 `options.ini` accepts the following options:

 - `maximumResultsPerKeyword`: How many pdf's to download for a given site/keyword combination. -1 means no limit.
 Default 25000.
-- `onlyOneCopyPerPdf`: Only download a pdf if it does not exist anywhere in the output directory, including previous runs of this app.
-1 means yes.
-0 means no. Default 1.
+- `directoryToCheckForDuplicates`: Only download a pdf if it does not exist anywhere in this directory.
+Blank means don't check any directory.
-- `minimumHoursBetweenRuns`: How many hours to wait before repeating a given site/keyword combination.
-Default is 12.